akshaykumar-vijapur/source-repo-cd-satellite-20220617100614358/README.md

 # satellite-config-example
-keeping IBM Cloud Satellite Config sample applications for external users to use..
+keeping IBM Cloud Satellite Config sample applications for external users to use...